Liang-guo-du/DualSPHysics_wiki/Home.md

 <hr>
 Welcome to the DualSPHysics Wiki.
 Here you will find documentation and information about the DualSPHysics project: codes, structure, workflow, compilation, working exmples, etc.

-## Suggestions and found errors in the Wiki
+## Suggestions and errors in the Wiki
 If you have suggestions (a new section, corrections or contributions) please notify it using the [Issues section of the repository](https://github.com/DualSPHysics/DualSPHysics/issues).
 Please include something like [WIKI] into the title to help us prioritize the work.